About Active Health Solutions

 What can I expect on my first visit?

-Your doctor will watch you perform various activities such as walking, stepping off a step, standing on one leg, reaching overhead and others.
-You may be asked to perform some simple exercises to see how your body stabilizes.
-The doctor will also extensively assess your joints and muscles to find which ones may need treatment.
-After discussing what was found on the examination, treatment options will be discussed.
-If we do not think we can help you or that you will benefit from another specialist, we will refer you to the appropriate one.
+Your doctor will watch you perform various activities such as walking, stepping off a step, standing on one leg, reaching overhead and other functional movements.
+You may be asked to perform some simple exercises to see how your body responds.
+The doctor will also extensively assess the joints and muscles to find which ones may need to be treated.
+After discussing what was found during the examination, treatment options will be discussed.
+If we do not think we can help you or that you will benefit from another specialist, we will refer you to the appropriate specialty.
 Due to the type of activities during the first visit, please bring athletic attire (shorts or sweatpants, t-shirt or tank top).Back To Top

 Are X-rays required?

 No, the vast majority of our patients are not x-rayed.
-We only send patients for an x-ray when we suspect a fracture, severe degeneration or possible pathology.Back To Top
+We only send patients for imaging (x-ray, MRI, CT) when we suspect a fracture, severe degeneration or possible pathology.Back To Top

 Is it safe for me to get treated if I'm pregnant?